After hearing the sound of helicopter logging in the Ashland, Oregon watershed, I looked into forest thinning’s pros and cons. Here is what I found.

 — Klamath-Siskiyou Wild

-Take action, become a green politician, join the Green party, join your local environmental watchdog nonprofit, buy less.
-Educate yourself, visit the intact old growth ecosystems to see what earth really looks, smells and sounds like.
-Take a permaculture course.
-Learn to look at the word through whole system eyes: what is there, what is missing and what would be there naturally?
+Take action, join the Green party, run for political office, join your local environmental watchdog nonprofit, consume less, have a one-child family.
+Educate yourself, visit the old-growth Redwoods to see what earth really looks.
+Take a permaculture design certificate (PDC) course.
+Learn to look at the word through whole system eyes: what is is missing and what should be there naturally?

-Below is what Ventura County, California looked like on December 5, 2017.
-Brown shows the burn scar (center), green shows plants, gray shows urban areas, and orange shows active fires.
+Will people listen now?
+Below is Ventura County, California on December 5, 2017.
 This is just one of many fires burning around Los Angeles.
 In just a few days the LA fires have become bigger than NYC and Boston combined.